Eamonbaloun/PC-Beginners-Guide/README.md

 Personally, I hope Intel keeps pushing forward.
 We need more competition.
 With just AMD and Nvidia, things have felt a little stale.

 *Side note: if you do creative work like video editing or 3D rendering, Nvidia’s CUDA cores can give you a real performance edge, and most software has supported them for years.
-That first Nvidia vs AMD video also talks about this.*
+That first Nvidia vs AMD video also talks about this.
+One last thing AMD has first party support for linux while Nvidia doesn't you can still use a Nvidia on linux but if your going to main linux get AMD.*

 ## Cooler
 Cooling matters more than a lot of people think.
 It affects performance, noise, and long-term reliability.
 Whether you go with air or liquid, **Noctua** is my go-to for CPU cooling.